Advertisement

 1 / 8

 Lung cancer is the second most common cancer among men and women in the United States.
-It’s also the leading cause of cancer-related deaths, by far.
-More than 127,000 people in the U.S. are predicted to die of lung cancer in 2023 alone, according to the American Cancer Society.
+But it’s the leading cause of cancer-related deaths, by far.
+More than 120,000 people in the U.S. die of lung cancer each year.

 Man breaking a cigarette in half